Youku: History

+According to Quest Mobile, Youku had 374 million monthly active users in December 2017, increasing to 448 million by December 2024.

+In its financial report for the quarter ending December 2023, Alibaba reported a $1.2 billion loss from Youku’s operations, which was written off in support of the streaming service.

 Merger

 On 12 March 2012, Youku and Tudou two of the biggest online video companies in China announced plans to merge, creating one of China's biggest video sites.
 Prior to the announcement of the merger, Youku was the #11 website in China, and Tudou was #14.
 The company's name was changed to Youku Tudou Inc. The chairman of the board is Victor Koo, the founder of Youku.
 The company had a stock listed on the NYSE, YOKU before being acquired by Alibaba Group on 6 November 2015.
 In December 2016 it reported it had 30 million subscribers.

+Shift to professional content

+At the time of the company's IPO in 2010, the company already had a large library of professionally produced, licensed content due to the lack of appeal of user-generated content within China at the time.
+This could be seen in the success of IQiyi launched in 2010 in China, which caused Youku issues around 2015 which prompted a buyout by Alibaba.
+Due to this, the company shifted away from user-generated content gradually and since at least 2019, the company only serves professionally produced content similarly to Hulu.
+However since 2019, China has seen a large explosion of user-generated video in BiliBili and Douyin.